Updated: May 26

 Principle no.9 of Extreme Ownership is just the opposite of one of the Agile Manifestos that states “Responding to Change over Following a plan”.
 Is that the right interpretation?
 Let’s look into it.

 While all the four Agile Manifestos say while there is value in the items on the right, for Agile to work in the organisations we value the items on the left more.
 This means, you still need a plan, may not be an upfront plan for say 6 months to 1 year, you still need a plan for small iterations.
 With no plan, you have no direction to proceed.
 Agile teams have their planning at different levels.
-Be it at their Daily Scrum – planning for the next 24 hours, or the sprint planning – planning their work for 1-4 weeklong iterations.
+Be it at their Daily Scrum – planning for the next 24 hours, or the Sprint planning/Refinements – planning their work for 1-4 weeklong iterations.

 So, plan is important, if you do it for short duration and evolve and build on to it further.
 While prioritizing and executing them are equally important too for sustainable value delivery.